GhostlyDark/OoT-Reloaded-Dolphin/README.md

 # OoT Reloaded (Dolphin)
-Ocarina of Time Reloaded is an Ultra HD texture pack for [GLideN64](https://github.com/GhostlyDark/OoT-Reloaded), Dolphin and [Ship of Harkinian](https://github.com/GhostlyDark/OoT-Reloaded-SoH).
+Ocarina of Time Reloaded is an Ultra HD texture pack for [GLideN64](https://github.com/GhostlyDark/OoT-Reloaded), Dolphin, rt64 and Ship of Harkinian.

 ![](/oot-reloaded-dolphin.jpg)